Updated January 2026 — UK & London Rates

 Excludes land, planning, architect & engineer fees.
 Substructure varies by site conditions.
 VAT at 20% — self-build may qualify for zero-rating.

-Our free stamp duty calculator 2025 covers SDLT (England and Northern Ireland), LBTT (Scotland) and LTT (Wales).
+Our free stamp duty calculator 2026 covers SDLT (England and Northern Ireland), LBTT (Scotland) and LTT (Wales).
 Calculate stamp duty for first-time buyers, home movers, buy-to-let purchases and limited company acquisitions.
-Rates are updated for 1 April 2025.
+Rates reflect the changes introduced on 1 April 2025.
 Enter your purchase price below for an instant banded breakdown.

 Stamp Duty / Land Tax